bilo1967/reBooth/README.md

             { urls: 'stun:stun.l.google.com:19302'  }, // <= UDP
             ...
 ```
 Note that we've started the PeerJS server instance manually.
 In a production environment we should create a startup script to load it automatically at system start.
-For example, we could create a `/lib/systemd/system/peerjs-server.service` file with these contents
+For example, we could create the following `/lib/systemd/system/peerjs-server.service` file:
 ```ini
 [Unit]
 Description=PeerJS Server